ETS-ReactNative4/Cheers/README.md

 Finally, run npm run dev.
 The server should start up and print "Listening on port 5000" as well as "SQL Connected!".
 It should also print a test SQL statement found in server.js on line 7, which is SELECT user_name FROM users. -->

-If trouble with permissions when using root user:
+If trouble with permissions when using root user, in a new terminal, go into the MYSQL Command-Line Client and run the following commands:

 ALTER USER 'root'@'localhost' IDENTIFIED BY 'your new password'; ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your new password';